Federated Generation of Synthetic RNA-seq Data: Preliminaries

 The protocols that we propose in Section \ref{sec:method} are sufficiently generic to be used in settings with passive or active adversaries.
 This is achieved by changing the underlying MPC scheme to align with the desired security setting.
-To give the reader a concrete understanding, we give a brief description of a specific MPC scheme based on replicated secret sharing with $K=3$ computing parties \cite{araki2016high}.
+To give the reader a concrete understanding, we give a brief description of the \textit{semi-honest} MPC scheme based on replicated secret sharing with $K=3$ computing parties which we utilize \cite{araki2016high}.
 MPC works for inputs defined over a finite field or ring.
-Since inputs for SDG algorithms are finite precision real numbers, the data holders convert all of their inputs to fixed precision \cite{FC:CatSax10} and map these to integers modulo $q$, i.e., to the ring $\mathbb{Z}_q =\{0,1,\ldots,q-1\}$, with $q$ a power of 2.
+When inputs for SDG algorithms are finite precision real numbers, as is the case in this paper, the data holders convert all of their inputs to fixed precision \cite{FC:CatSax10} and map these to integers modulo $q$, i.e., to the ring $\mathbb{Z}_q =\{0,1,\ldots,q-1\}$, with $q$ a power of 2.
 A private value $x$ in $\mathbb{Z}_q$ is secret shared among servers (parties) $S_1, S_2,$ and $S_3$ by selecting uniformly random shares $x_1, x_2, x_3 \in \mathbb{Z}_q$ such that $x_1 + x_2 +x_3 = x \mod{q}$, and giving $(x_1,x_2)$ to $S_1$, $(x_2,x_3)$ to $S_2$, and $(x_3,x_1)$ to $S_3$.
 We denote a secret sharing of $x$ by $[\![x]\!]$.